maubanel/UE5-CPP-Overview/README.md

 <!-- OVERVIEW -->
 This is a very quick overview of the foundation of the C++ language.
 It will cover basic data types, type safety, order of operations, if statements, switch statements, while loops, for loops and scope.

+This walk through requires a windows PC and cannot be completed as is with Linux or Mac.

 * Tested on Rider 23

 <br>